Ultrasound reveals teeth and hair growing inside mother’s uterus

 If you don’t know what a dermoid cyst is, you’re not alone.

-“So, for about two years now, I’ve had particles of my son that I gave birth to growing in my uterus teeth and hair,” she said.
+“So, for about two years now, I’ve had particles of my son that I gave birth to growing in my uterus teeth and hair,” she claimed.

 She went on to show pictures of a dermoid cyst, issuing a “viewer discretion” to anyone watching the TikTok.